 House Officers are appointed for one year.
 Contract renewal is subject to mutual written consent of the Department Head and the House Officer.
-This renewal must be made in a timely manner in accordance with dates set by the GME Office.
+This renewal must be made in a timely manner in accordance with ACGME requirements as outlined in our Policy and Procedure Manual and with dates set by the GME Office.